lulamae12/COSC302-Notes/Breadth First Search & Dijkstra Algorithim.md

 now repeat the following:
     -remove a node n from the map and set its visited var to true

     -For each edge e from n to n2 such that n2 has not been visited.
 Let d be n's distance plus the weight of edge e.

-If n2's distance is -1, or if d is less than node n2's current distance:
+    -If n2's distance is -1, or if d is less than node n2's current distance:

         Set n2's distance to d.
         Set n2's back-link to e.
         Insert n2 into the multimap, keyed on distance.

 ```